 One day I woke up, looked in the mirror, and there they were.
 Vertical creases in between my cleavage.
-It was official, I had clinkles!!!
+It was official, I had chinkles!!!
 I had worried about and took steps to prevent and diminish wrinkles on my face, neck and hands but I didn’t really think about my cleavage.
 Were they permanent?
 I slathered those babies with moisturizer and peaked in on them throughout the day.
 Luckily, they disappeared by the mid-morning.
 Phew.

 Let’s talk about what causes cleavage wrinkles.
 The first culprits are the thieves of collagen: age and the sun.
 You can’t stop ageing but you can protect yourself from the sun by wearing sunscreen every day.
 In addition to sunscreen, you can also wear clothing that reflects or absorbs the sun’s rays.

-Sleeping on your side will also hasten the appearance of our clinkle friends.
+Sleeping on your side will also hasten the appearance of our chinkle friends.
 The skin between our breasts is smooshed and creased over and over each night we sleep on our sides.
 Over time, lines or wrinkles will form.
-I have always been a side-sleeper but I have trained myself to sleep on my back.
+I have always been a side-sleeper but I have now trained myself to sleep on my back.
 I purchased a sleep pillow that encourages back sleeping and this has helped.
-Even though I am now a back-sleeper, those clinkles still pop up to say hi.
-It’s because I move around at night and end up on my side at some point (this is totally normal because if you didn’t move around at night you would develop pressure wounds, which is bad).
+Even though I am now a back-sleeper, those chinkles still pop up to say hi.
+It’s because I move around at night and end up on my side at some point (this is totally normal because if you didn’t move around at night you would develop pressure ulcers, which is bad).
 So, is there something else I can do to keep those creases from forming?

 The silicon pads are not really magic, they work in a very simple way.
 They provide an occlusive barrier that prevents transepidermal water loss (TEWL).
 TEWL is the term used to describe water evaporation from our skin.
 Our skin needs hydration to keep it from drying out and turning into a crepey crypt keeper.
 Wrinkles will become less pronounced when the skin is hydrated.
 Think of what happens when you put water on a dry sponge.
 The hard, dry sponge becomes soft and pliable.
 If you don’t keep adding water to the sponge it will dry out again.
 Our skin is pretty good at keeping a moisture balance but as we age it needs extra help.
 The silicone pads prevent water from evaporating from the skin to preserve the water balance needed for plump, youthful skin.